hgati/magento2-webp-convert/README.md

 - Magento2 module for images conversion to webp format with save a product.
 - Deleted all the unnecessary things from the bug-ridden original source code. (it sucks)
+- It's better to create a bash script with a scheduled job using the cwebp executable to convert to webp every day, rather than doing it this way.

 ## Requirements